Approximation Schemes for k-Subset Sum Ratio and k-way Number Partitioning Ratio: Abstract

 \section{Abstract}

-The \textsc{Subset Sum Ratio} problem (SSR) asks, given a multiset $A$ of positive integers, to find two disjoint subsets of $A$ such that the \emph{largest-to-smallest} ratio of their sums is minimized.
-In this paper we study the $k$-version of SSR, namely $\kSSR$ (\kSSRshort), which asks to minimize the \emph{largest-to-smallest} ratio of sums of $k$ disjoint subsets of $A$.
-We develop an approximation scheme for $\kSSRshort$ running in $O({n^{2k}}/{\varepsilon^{k-1}})$ time, where $n=|A|$ and $\varepsilon$ is the error parameter.
-To the best of our knowledge, this is the first FPTAS for $\kSSRshort$ for fixed $k>2$.
+{The \textsc{Subset Sum Ratio} problem (SSR) asks, given a multiset $A$ of $n$ positive integers, to find two disjoint subsets of $A$ such that the \emph{largest-to-smallest} ratio of their sums is minimized.
+In this paper we study the $k$-version of SSR, namely $k$-\textsc{Subset Sum Ratio} ($k$-SSR), which asks to minimize the \emph{largest-to-smallest} ratio of sums of $k$ disjoint subsets of $A$.
+We develop approximation schemes for $k$-SSR running in $O({n^{2k}}/{\varepsilon^{k-1}})$ and $\widetilde{O}(n/{\varepsilon^{3k-1}})$ time, by expanding known techniques for SSR and combining them with novel ideas to address the multi-subset setting.
+Our second FPTAS employs carefully designed calls to the first one, being much faster than the first one when $n\gg 1/\varepsilon$.
+To the best of our knowledge, these are the first FPTASs for $k$-SSR for fixed $k>2$.

-We also study the $\kPR$ (\kPRshort) problem, which differs from $\kSSRshort$ in that the $k$ subsets must constitute a partition of $A$; this problem in fact corresponds to the objective of minimizing the largest-to-smallest sum ratio in the family of \mP\ problems.
-We present a more involved FPTAS for $\kPRshort$, also achieving $O({n^{2k}}/{\varepsilon^{k-1}})$ time complexity.
-Notably, $\kPRshort$ is also equivalent to the \textsc{Minimum Envy-Ratio} problem with identical valuation functions, which has been studied in the context of fair division of indivisible goods.
-Thus, for the case of identical valuations, our FPTAS represents a significant improvement over the $O(n^{4k^2+1}/\varepsilon^{2k^2})$ bound obtained by Nguyen and Rothe's FPTAS~\cite{FD_NR} for \textsc{Minimum Envy-Ratio} with general additive valuations.